40+ NH Museums to Visit This Summer

 Hours: Open all year, but hours vary due to seasons and school vacation weeks.
 See a complete list of hours here.

 About: Foster a sense of wonder and curiosity about astronomy, aviation, earth and space science with the center’s many exhibits, activities, planetarium and more.
-The museum part of the Discovery Center includes a wonderful collection of interactive exhibits kids (and adults!) will love to explore.
 There are also a number of programs and events scheduled throughout the year.

 - Did you know that when New Hampshire’s own Alan Shepard became the first American in space in 1961, his 302-mile trip took only 15 minutes?